cmhl93/book-summaries/becoming-a-better-programmer/part1/part1summary.md

 ####  Picking a Test Framework

+  * The unit or integration test framework you use shapes your tests, dictating the style of assertions and checks you can use, and the structure of your test code.

 ### No Code Is an Island

 > **Key:**  Global variables and singleton objects are anathema to reliable testing.
 You can't easily test a unit with hidden dependencies.

 > **Key:**  Factoring your code to make it "testable" leads to better code design.

+  * When you test an object that relies on an external interface, you can provide a "dummy" version of that interface in the test case.
+  * Terms vary in testing circles, but often these are called test doubles.
+  * There are various forms of doubles, but we most commonly use:
+    * Dummies
+      * Dummy objects are usually empty husks - the test will not invoke them, but they exist to satisfy parameter lists.
+    * Stubs
+      * Sub objects are simplistic implementations of an interface, usually returning a canned answer, perhaps also recording information about the calls into it
+    * Mocks
+      * Mock objects are the kings of test double land, a facility provided by a number of different mocking libraries

 ## Coping with Complexity